 A predictive model of where archaeologically rich deposits may be found within the study area is now being tested and refined through borehole and geophysical survey, accompanied by a programme of radiocarbon dating.

 The Mesolithic of the Somerset Levels

 The Somerset Levels is one of England’s largest lowland wetland areas and has great potential for the preservation of well-stratified prehistoric sites and palaeoenvironmental remains.
 Until now, however, the Mesolithic archaeology of the area has received little attention except from those studying lithic artefacts.

-This project, carried out by Reading University, has undertaken small-scale investigations at three key sites.
-The aims are to integrate evidence from boreholes, geophysics, test pits and radiocarbon dating in order to model the sedimentary sequence and establish whether occupation horizons and peats of Mesolithic date are preserved.
+This project, carried out by Reading University, carried out small-scale investigations at three key sites.
+The aims were to integrate evidence from boreholes, geophysics, test pits and radiocarbon dating in order to model the sedimentary sequence and establish whether occupation horizons and peats of Mesolithic date are preserved.

-Land-use on the Levels is changing in various ways and the study will identify potential threats to the Mesolithic resource and make recommendations for its future management.
+Land-use on the Levels is changing in various ways and the study identifies potential threats to the Mesolithic resource and makes recommendations for its future management.
 The results will also be used to develop a methodology for investigation which can be applied elsewhere.

 Environmental change and human activities at the dryland-wetland interface